Signus/revolution-h2o/README.md

 		csci307.theGivingChild.CleanWaterGame.objects:

 				-Player.java: This is the animated sprite for the main character.
 It contains all code dealing with movement and physics of the character

+				-FallingPlatform.java: This Class controls the physics of the falling platforms

 		csci307.theGivingChild.CleanWaterGame.scene:

 				-ActSelectScene.java: This contains the AND Egine code that generates the act selection menu and leads to scene selection menu. all done with and engine

+				-AnimationScene.java: This Class controls the physics of the falling platforms

 				-BaseScene.java: This is an abstract class that other scenes will extend.